jmonlong/manu-vggafannot/manuscript.md

 Functional genomics datasets are often visualized as a coverage track.
 High coverage in a region might suggest a strong transcription factor binding site or regulatory region.

-We implemented an approach to summarize the coverage of reads across the pangenome into paths with similar coverage.
+We implemented an approach to summarize the coverage of reads across the pangenome into paths with similar coverage (see Figure @fig:meth_cov).
 The coverage in every node is first binned into a few coverage classes, for example representing low, medium and high coverage.
 By default we use 1, 5, and 30 reads as coverage breakpoints to save three bins: 1-5, 5-30, 30+.
 Regions with no coverage are not saved.